vyllie333/Multi-class-Classification-traditional-Vietnamese-cakes-using-CNN/README.md

 ## Desciption
 >#### The data collected by Huy Do (https://github.com/dobhuy) is then preprocessed and entered into the CNN model to train and evaluate the classification.
-> Huy Do has curated a comprehensive dataset of images showcasing various Vietnamese cakes, each meticulously labeled by type.
+> Huy Do has collected a dataset of images of various Vietnamese cakes, each meticulously labeled by type.
 Then, I preprocess these images to extract key features, such as texture, color, shape, and other distinctive visual attributes.
 Leveraging this data, I designed a convolutional neural network (CNN) model for multi-class classification.
 This model can analyze images of cakes uploaded by users and provide instant classification results, helping to promote and preserve Vietnam's rich culinary heritage.

 ## Authors
 **Author**: Vy Vyllie